 To access cocnfiguration web GUI, open web browser, and navigate to the address http://localhost:4880

 Here and further below

-localhost is host name or IP address of the machine where ogamma Visual Logger is running.
+localhost is host name or IP address of the machine where ogamma Visual Logger for OPC is running.

-Web GUI of the ogamma Visual Logger is optimized and tested for screen resolution 1920x1080 in full size mode, in Google Chrome and Microsoft Edge.
-GUI layout might be disrupted in other combinations of browse and screen resolution.
+Web GUI of the ogamma Visual Logger for OPC is optimized and tested for screen resolution 1920x1080 in full size mode, in Google Chrome and Microsoft Edge.
+GUI layout might be disrupted in other combinations of the browser and screen resolution.
 If this becomes blocking issue for you, please report it at https://github.com/onewayautomation/ogamma-logger/issues.

 Connections to OPC UA Servers.¶